grantholle/moviedb-promise/README.md

 The main credit goes to the [original `moviedb` package](https://github.com/impronunciable/moviedb) by Dan Zajdband.

+## Changelog for v3

+- Each tmdb function has the correct parameter and response types based on the documentation
+- `append_to_response` should be added to the request parameter of the appropriate functions and not on the options
+- The last parameter to each function can be an axios config object and will overwrite anything on the underlying request.
+- Several functions have been renamed.
+- Search functions accept a string and will be used for the `query` property.

 ## Changelog for v2

 - Source has been ported to TypeScript.